zarpafantasma/corpus_rythmos/AI_Audit_Protocol.md

 ```
 Great.
 Having mapped the mathematical, empirical, and technological boundaries of RTM, we now move to Phase 3: The Epistemological and Cultural Extension.

-Historically, any fundamental shift in physics—such as General Relativity or Quantum Mechanics—inevitably demands a radical restructuring of philosophy, anthropology, and metaphysics.
+Historically, any fundamental shift in physics, such as General Relativity or Quantum Mechanics, inevitably demands a radical restructuring of philosophy, anthropology, and metaphysics.
 If time and structure are truly relational across scales, this must affect how human beings interact, build traditions, and understand their own consciousness.

 Based on this premise, I will now upload documents 019, 020, 021, and 022.